etlbox/etlbox.website/hugo/content/docs/getting-started/quick-start.md

 dotnet add package ETLBox
 ```

 The connectors are in separate packages - depending on your needs, choose the right connector package from the list.
-Pick the {{< link-ext url="https://www.nuget.org/packages/ETLBox.SQLServer/" text="ETLBox.SQLServer" >}} package if you want to connect to a (Azure) SQLServer database, or choose {{< link-ext url="https://www.nuget.org/packages/ETLBox.Json/" text="ETLBox.Csv" >}}  if you want to load data from a Json file or REST endpoint.
+Pick the {{< link-ext url="https://www.nuget.org/packages/ETLBox.SqlServer/" text="ETLBox.SqlServer" >}} package if you want to connect to a (Azure) SQLServer database, or choose {{< link-ext url="https://www.nuget.org/packages/ETLBox.Json/" text="ETLBox.Json" >}}  if you want to load data from a Json file or REST endpoint.

 ## Data and Control Flow